 Used properly, your soccer ball could last years.
 Improperly, it may not last a season.
 Don’t let the latter happen to you through neglect and abuse.
 One of the keys to honing your game is to play and practice with a quality ball that meets the requirements of your league.
 A warped ball that bounces in awkward angles, whether off the ground or off your foot, won’t help you get any better on the pitch.
-Here are a few do’s and don’ts of soccer ball care that will help maximize the lifespan of your ball.
+Discover tips on how to clean a soccer ball, how to store it and more with this guide.
+Here are a few do’s and don’ts of soccer ball care that can help maximize the lifespan of your ball.

 DO: PLAY CLEAN